Sustainable Australia Party: History

 In the 2015 North Sydney by-election its candidate and founder William Bourke received 2,189 votes, representing 2.88% of the primary votes.

 The party has been involved in a preference harvesting scheme organised by Glenn Druery's Minor Party Alliance.

 In the 2016 federal election, Sustainable Australia was led temporarily by ex-Labor Minister for Sustainability, Andrew McNamara.
 The party fielded two senate candidates in each of the Australian Capital Territory, New South Wales, Queensland and Victoria, as well as a candidate in the Division of Sydney for the House of Representatives, where Kris Spike received 605 votes, 0.69% of the votes.

 The party received media attention in 2017 when Australian entrepreneur Dick Smith joined the party.

 Sustainable Australia won its first parliamentary seat in the 2018 Victorian state election.
 The party received 1.32% of the primary vote in the Southern Metropolitan Region.
 However, after favourable preference deals with other parties Clifford Hayes won the 5th Legislative Council seat in Southern Metropolitan Region for the party.

 In the 2020 federal Groom by-election SAP's candidate Sandra Jephcott received 6,716 votes, representing 7.8% of the primary votes.

-In the 2021 NSW local government elections, SAP's North Sydney Council candidates William Bourke and Georgia Lamb were elected as Councillors with 13.1% and 10.7% of the primary vote in their respective wards.
+At the 2021 NSW local government elections, SAP's North Sydney Council candidates William Bourke and Georgia Lamb were elected as Councillors with 13.1% and 10.7% of the primary vote in their respective wards.
 William Bourke was subsequently elected Deputy Mayor by a vote of all North Sydney Councillors.

+In 2023, SAP's Daniel Minson was elected to Victoria Park Town Council in Western Australia.

+In 2024, the party lost both of its councillors in North Sydney, but gained a seat in Campbelltown.